JoeBiellik/clipup/README.md

 **Currently under development and not ready for use**

 ## Download
 Download the [latest release](https://github.com/JoeBiellik/clipup/releases/latest).
 The application is portable and does not require installation.
+Requires .NET Framework 4.5.

 ## Providers
 The following offical providers are in this repository and ship with the application: